Bell shrine: Function

 The shrines were commissioned to bestow status and the ecclesiastical location or office holding the original bell-relic.
-According to Bourke, "enshrinement promoted bells as ecclesiastical trophies and accessory's to saint's cults."
+According to Bourke, "enshrinement promoted bells as ecclesiastical trophies and accessories to saint's cults."
 Objects associated with early saints were venerated in Ireland and Britain during the early medieval period for their reputed miraculous powers and became an important feature of religious life.
-Irish monasticism generally avoided dissecting the corporeal remains of its leaders for relics, and instead venerated objects with which the saint had had close personal contact.
+Irish monasticism generally avoided dissecting the corporeal remains of its leaders for relics and instead venerated objects with which the saint had had close personal contact.
 From the 10th century, relics were often cased in elaborate metal covering, with bell shrines, staffs, cumdachs (book shrines), house-shaped shrines and pieces of clothing being the most common types.
 The practice of enshrinement was so unique to Ireland that Gerald of Wales (d. c.
 1223) remarked the Irish had "great reverence [for] bells that can be carried about, and staffs belonging to the saints,...so much so that they fear to swear or perjure themselves in making oaths on these, much more than they do in swearing on the gospels".

 A second period of enshrinement lasted from the early 14th to late 15th centuries, when the earlier reliquaries were heavily reworked or refurbished; thus many of these objects are said to have been built in two phases.
-Shrines from the second phase were often commissioned by secular owners who used their prestige to reinforce personal loyalty from a local bishop, as insurers of treaties or contracts, and to grant authority for tax collection.
+Shrines from the second phase were often commissioned by secular owners who used their prestige to reinforce personal loyalty from a local bishop as insurers of treaties or contracts and to grant authority for tax collection.

-Of the nineteen surviving Insular bell shrines, fifteen are Irish, three are Scottish and one is English.
+Of the nineteen surviving Insular bell shrines, fifteen are Irish, three are Scottish, and one is English.
 Twelve are associated with a particular saint, in the other cases the identity of the saint is lost.
 It is assumed that by the time the bells were enshrined, they were already venerated relics; there is no contemporary mention or documentation as to why or by whom they were commissioned or constructed; apart from brief inscriptions on three intact shrines and one crest fragment.
 Although some sources expect that they were commissioned by high-kings for abbeys, the art-historian Karen Overbey observes that the lack of documentary evidence means the objects cannot be contextualized "nor located in secular and ecclesiastical politics".